jawi/netmon/README.md

    # Defaults to "nobody".
    group: nogroup

-mqtt:
+nats:
-   # Denotes how the MQTT client identifies itself to the MQTT broker.
+   # Denotes how the netmon identifies itself to the NATS server.
    # Defaults to netmon.
    client_id: netmon_zeus
-   # The hostname or IP address of the MQTT broker
+   # The hostname or IP address of the NATS server
    # Defaults to localhost.
    host: localhost
-   # The port of the MQTT broker, use 8883 for TLS connections.
+   # The port of the NATS server.
-   # Defaults to 1883, or 8883 if TLS settings are defined.
+   # Defaults to 4222.
-   port: 1883
+   port: 4222
    # Denotes what quality of service to use:
    #   0 = at most once, 1 = at lease once, 2 = exactly once.
    # Defaults to 1.
    qos: 1
-   # Whether or not the MQTT broker should retain messages for
+   # Whether or not the NATS server should retain messages for
    # future subscribers.
 Defaults to true.
    retain: true

    auth:
-      # The username to authenticate against the MQTT broker.
+      # The username to authenticate against the NATS server.
 By default,
       # no authentication is used.
       username: foo
-      # The password to authenticate against the MQTT broker.
+      # The password to authenticate against the NATS server.
 By default,
       # no authentication is used.
       password: bar

    tls:
-      # The path to the CA certificates.
-Either this setting *or* the
-      # 'ca_cert_file' setting should be given to enable TLS connections!
-      # By default, no path is defined.
-      ca_cert_path: /etc/ssl/certs
       # The CA certificate file, encoded in PEM format.
       # By default, no file is defined.
-      ca_cert_file: /etc/ssl/ca.pem
+      ca_cert_file: /etc/ssl/certs/ca.pem
       # The client certificate file, encoded in PEM format.
       # By default, no file is defined.
       cert_file: netmon.crt
       # The client private key file, encoded in PEM format.
       # By default, no file is defined.
       key_file: netmon.key
-      # Whether or not the identity of the MQTT broker should be verified.
+      # Whether or not the identity of the NATS server should be verified.
       # use with case: only disable this setting when debugging TLS
       # connection problems!
 Defaults to true.
       verify_peer: yes